 Whatever it is that you are managing the construction of, you need to be able to manage not only yours but everybody’s time, so that phases and goals can be achieved at appropriate points.

-Inability to manage time or get tasks finished by deadlines usually results in having to use more resources that previously estimated, pushing of the deadline, and derailment of the construction or even total and complete failure of the entire project.
-Everything in regard to construction depends on time and as it is so critical to the success of a construction it should be taken so – as a vital part of the project.
+Inability to manage time or get tasks finished by deadlines usually results in having to use more resources than previously estimated, pushing off the deadline, and derailment of the construction, or even total and complete failure of the entire project.
+Everything regarding construction depends on time and as it is so critical to the success of construction it should be taken so – as a vital part of the project.

-Money matters around construction management are generally centered on a budget and creating a detailed and precise budget is crucial to insure that you do not run out of money prior to the completion of the project.
+Money matters around construction management are generally centered on a budget and creating a detailed and precise budget is crucial to ensure that you do not run out of money before the completion of the project.

 Construction management in many ways involves quality checks and control.
 The overall quality of a building depends on two main factors; the quality of the material and the quality of expertise and staff.

-The second factor of quality in construction management is the expertise and man power.
-Getting qualified people to advice you on materials and techniques to use on the construction is necessary as without them, the project is at risk of failing.
+The second factor of quality in construction management is expertise and manpower.
+Getting qualified people to advise you on materials and techniques to use on the construction is necessary as, without them, the project is at risk of failing.
 Experts can range from surveyors to geologists.

-Due to the presence of machines, dust, stones, cement and all types of variables, construction sites are an extremely dangerous place for everyone.
-Construction management means that the safety and well being of every single person working at the site is on the manager.
+Due to the presence of machines, dust, stones, cement, and all types of variables, construction sites are an extremely dangerous place for everyone.
+Construction management means that the safety and well being of every single person working at the site are on the manager.

-Proper safety measures will safe guard against the possible loss of property and lives in the unfortunate event of disaster – natural or not.
+Proper safety measures will safeguard against the possible loss of property and lives in the unfortunate event of a disaster – natural or not.